Anti-Müllerian hormone: Neutering status in animals

-Biomarker of polycystic ovary syndrome
+Biomarker of polyendocrine metabolic ovarian syndrome

-Polycystic ovary syndrome (PCOS) is an endocrine disorder most commonly found in women of reproductive age that is characterized by oligo- or anovulation, hyperandrogenism, and polycystic ovaries (PCO).
-This endocrine disorder increases AMH levels at nearly two to three times higher in women with PCOS than in normal type women.
-This is often attributed to the increased follicle count number characteristic of PCOS, indicating an increase in granulosa cells since they surround each individual egg.
+Polyendocrine metabolic ovarian syndrome (PMOS), previously called polycystic ovarian syndrome (PCOS), is an endocrine disorder most commonly found in women of reproductive age that is characterized by oligo- or anovulation, hyperandrogenism, and polycystic ovaries (PCO).
+This endocrine disorder increases AMH levels at nearly two to three times higher in women with PMOS than in normal type women.
+This is often attributed to the increased follicle count number characteristic of PMOS, indicating an increase in granulosa cells since they surround each individual egg.
 However, increased AMH levels have also been attributed not just to the increased number of follicles, but also to an increased amount of AMH produced per follicle.
-The high levels of androgens, characteristic of PCOS, also stimulate and provide feedback for increased production of AMH, as well.
-In this way, AMH has been increasingly considered to be a tool or biomarker that can be used to diagnose or indicate PCOS.
+The high levels of androgens, characteristic of PMOS, also stimulate and provide feedback for increased production of AMH, as well.
+In this way, AMH has been increasingly considered to be a tool or biomarker that can be used to diagnose or indicate PMOS.